 DuoCircle’s Advanced Threat Defense is a multi-layered approach to email threat protection that pulls all the features you need together in a single integrated solution to fight malware, ransomware, and phishing attacks.
 With Advanced Threat Defense, DuoCircle protects your employees (and your entire enterprise) from the threat of phishing, ransomware, domain name spoofing, and other forms of email threat.
 Our sophisticated classification engine detects and defends your entire organization against these threats in real-time, and with the highest possible level of accuracy.

 - Protection from malware and zero-day attacks, with 100% availability.

 - Spam protection that eliminates 99% of all incoming spam with a false positive rate of less than one in ten thousand.

 - Unlimited users and unlimited inbound message volume

 - Real-time activity logs, with access to the email queue and click reporting

 - Smart Adaptive Quarantine, which puts the burden of sorting spam messages on the sender rather than the recipient.

 - A thirty-day backup queue – 30 days of MX backup service included

 - Chat, email and phone support is available 24/7

 Email-borne attacks include ransomware, phishing, malware, and more, and they are becoming more common and more sophisticated every day.
-DuoCircle’s Advanced Threat Defense pulls together all the tools your organization needs in a single integrated solution to protect and defend your employees from these threats.
+DuoCircle’s Advanced Threat Defense pulls together all the tools your organization needs for your email hosted services in a single integrated solution to protect and defend your employees from these threats.
 Using an intelligent classification engine, we detect and these threats in real-time and defend against them with the highest possible level of accuracy.
 Ransomware is stopped in its tracks before it can wreak havoc on your network.